singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 The following questions may be interesting to discuss with your interviewer further.

-*Q1: How do we know ifsomeone is online-1 mean, really, really know?*
+*Q1: How do we know if someone is online--I mean, really, really know?*

 While we would like users to tell us when they  sign off, we can' t know for sure.
 A user's connection might have died,  for example.
 To make sure that we know  when a user has signed off, we  might try regularly pinging the client to make sure it's still there.